-As my hands linger in the placement sequence, my client’s system responds to the Reiki connection from within.
+As my hands linger in the placement sequence, my client’s system responds to Reiki practice from within.
 Her system begins to reorganize itself toward greater harmony, coherence, and balance.

 In this way, Reiki treatment is quite unlike the oppositional medical approach to cure.
 Whereas conventional medicine uses drugs and/or procedures to oppose what’s happening in the body in an attempt to correct a specific problem, the benefits of Reiki healing emerge organically from the system’s enhanced state of balance.

-I have no control over the process through which my client’s system moves toward balance.
-That’s a spontaneous healing response from deep with the client that I can neither speed it up nor slow it down.
+As a Reiki practitioner, I have no control over the process through which my client’s system moves toward balance.
+That’s a spontaneous healing response from deep with the client that I can neither speed up nor slow down.
 Moving my hands through the placement protocol may effect my client’s experience of the treatment, if she is awake enough to notice, but since her healing response comes from deep within her own system, it doesn’t significantly effect her overall healing process.

 The experience of the Reiki treatment itself is generally comfortable and deeply relaxing.
 Snoring is often heard.

 Reiki healing: it ain’t over till it’s over

 The client’s healing response continues long after the Reiki treatment has ended.
 How long?
-We can never know.
+We never know.
 The process is too complex and there are too many variables.

 To help my clients recognize what’s happening as their body’s self-healing mechanisms go about doing what they do best, I ask them to notice anything that feels different in the days ahead—quality of sleep, choice of food, mental clarity, emotional balance, how they feel upon awakening, how they interact with others, any way in which it feels more enjoyable to simply be themselves.

 I encourage clients to do whatever they feel the need to do in terms of their medical care, and to otherwise follow the body’s lead, going to bed early if they feel tired.
 The less we burden the body with unnecessary activity, the more resources it has for healing.